Last Updated on 03/03/2025 by Claire Coney

 Dog-Friendly Archaeological Sites in Greece

-The Ministry is also providing dog crates at an additional 110 sites where dogs are not allowed inside.
+Facilities for Pets: The Ministry is also providing dog crates at an additional 110 sites where dogs are not allowed inside.
 These crates are equipped with water bowls, toys, and blankets for the dog’s comfort.
 Dog owners can safely leave their pets in these crates while they explore the sites.
 The crates are free of charge, but owners must provide their contact details and return them within two hours.

 Dog-Friendly Places to Visit in Greece

-This unique attraction is in Thessaly, Central Greece, and is 222 miles (357 km).
+Meteora is in Thessaly, Central Greece, and is 222 miles (357 km).
 Meteora is a UNESCO World Heritage Site.
 It showcases monasteries perched on top of rock formations.
-While visiting, you can admire the breathtaking views and the architecture of the monasteries with your dog.
+While visiting, you can admire the breathtaking views and architecture of the monasteries with your dog.
 However, remember to keep them on a leash and outside the buildings.
-You can also go hiking along the trails connecting the monasteries and discover the region’s natural beauty.
+You can also hike along the trails connecting the monasteries and discover the region’s natural beauty.

 Santorini is a Greek island in the southern Aegean Sea, about 200 kilometres southeast of Athens.
 It is part of the Cyclades group of islands, along with Mykonos, Paros, and Naxos.
 Santorini is one of Greece’s most renowned and picturesque islands.
 It offers stunning views of the caldera, volcano, and sunset.
 You can relish these sights with your dog.
 Additionally, there are dog-friendly beaches like Perissa, Kamari, or Monolithos that you can visit.

-Dog-Friendly Beaches in Greece
+Take a Dip at Dog-Friendly Beaches in Greece

 Yes, Greece has loads of dog-friendly beaches!
 Greece is a paradise for beach lovers, and I love sharing this experience with my dogs.
 I always check with local dog owners to find out which beaches are dog-friendly.
-Charlie and Abigail love going to the remote beach of Messinia.
+Charlie and Abigail love going to the remote beach in Messinia.
 Other beautiful beaches are Sarakiniko Beach in Milos, Navagio Beach in Zakynthos, and Porto Katsiki Beach in Lefkada.
 However, you should be aware of the risks of your dog ingesting sand on the beach.
 It can cause serious health problems.
 To avoid this, make sure your dog drinks enough water, and do not let your dog eat or chew anything with sand on it.
 Some of the symptoms of sand ingestion are vomiting, diarrhoea, abdominal pain, and loss of appetite.
 If you notice these signs, take your dog to a vet as soon as possible.

 Are There Dedicated Dog Parks in Greece?